-Location, location, location they tell us, is all important.
-Online it’s becoming increasingly pervasive with growth in smartphone take-up driving the development of location based social networks.
-In the UK alone there’s 11 million smartphone owners according to research outfit Comscore.
+Location, location, location, they tell us, is all important.
+Online it’s becoming increasingly pervasive with growth in smartphone take-up driving the development of location-based social networks.
+In the UK alone there are 11 million smartphone owners according to research outfit Comscore.

 Why is it important to know your location when on the Internet?
 Well, if brands can tell where we are, as we are going to and from locations of interest, they can tailor their content and promotions accordingly.

 Location-based gaming is something the Nokia N-Gage platform (disclosure: former client) was perfectly designed for, the issue we’ve had until recently as that the technology could never quite match up with the imagination of games developers.

 Geofencing is an interesting development in this area too, the possibility of creating a virtually segregated location allowing the creation of specific tools or toys for a selected area is a compelling offering that, if harnessed correctly, could be extremely useful for companies and consumers alike.

 So, if you’re looking to connect with people where you are, where should you begin?